operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 ### Webhooks

 SDK version `1.0.0` and later has support for webhooks by the CLI.
 If your project doesn't require any webhooks, you can skip this section.
-However, if have been using it via customizations in your project, you should use the tool to re-scaffold the webhooks.
+However, if you have been using it via customizations in your project, you should use the tool to re-scaffold the webhooks.

 A webhook can only be scaffolded for a pre-existent API in your project.
 Then, for each case you will run the command `operator-sdk create webhook` providing the `--group`, `--kind` and `version` of the API based on the flags that need to be used.